ineek808/rang-rasta/README.md

 ## Notes / next steps if you keep building this

-- Auth is intentionally lightweight (no passwords), matching the original app's design — anyone can "sign up" with just a name.
+- Auth is intentionally lightweight (no passwords), matching the original app's design so, anyone can "sign up" with just a name.
 Add real authentication before this ever handles anything sensitive.
 - The itinerary generator is rule-based (matches interests + budget, then ranks by rating).
 It's a good foundation to swap in a real LLM call later — the API shape (`POST /api/planner/generate`) won't need to change on the frontend side.
 - `data/db.json` is plain-text JSON for simplicity.
-For production, swap it for SQLite/Postgres — the `readDB`/`writeDB` functions in `server.js` are the only place that would need to change.
+For production, swap it for SQLite/Postgres and the `readDB`/`writeDB` functions in `server.js` are the only place that would need to change.
 - Card art is generated (CSS gradient + icon) instead of stock photography, which is what guarantees no two places ever show the same picture.
 Swap `CardArt` in